Sean Murphy Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.30 team ERA ranks 16th across all MLB pitching staffs.
+- The Diamondbacks have a 4.31 team ERA that ranks 18th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (66 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (67 total, 1.1 per game).

-- Nelson makes the start for the Diamondbacks, his 12th of the season.
-He is 2-2 with a 5.37 ERA and 37 strikeouts through 57 2/3 innings pitched.

-- His last appearance came on Monday against the Colorado Rockies, when the right-hander threw five innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last pitched on Wednesday against the Colorado Rockies, when he threw six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.